 RIHEBC issues bonds for the benefit of University of Rhode Island ("URI"), Rhode Island College ("RIC") and the Community College of Rhode Island ("CCRI", and collectively the "State Colleges").
-RIHEBC's Higher Education Facility Revenue Bond programs consist of (i) the Educational and General Revenue Bond credit of the collective State Colleges and (ii) the Educational and General Revenue Bond credit and the Auxiliary Enterprise Revenue Bond credit of the collective State Colleges and (ii) the Educational and General Revenue Bond credit and the Auxiliary Enterprise Revenue Bond credit and the Auxiliary Enterprise Revenue Bond credit solely of URI.
+RIHEBC's Higher Education Facility Revenue Bond programs consist of (i) the Educational and General Revenue Bond credit of the collective State Colleges and (ii) the Educational and General Revenue Bond credit and the Auxiliary Enterprise Revenue Bond credit of the collective State Colleges and (ii) the Educational and General Revenue Bond credit and the Auxiliary Enterprise Revenue Bond credit and State Colleges and (ii) the Educational and General Revenue Bond credit and the Auxiliary Enterprise Revenue Bond credit and State Colleges and (ii) the Educational and General Revenue Bond credit solely of URI.
 As of June 30, 2023, URI has \$71.0 million of Educational and General Revenue Bonds outstanding and \$164.1 million Auxiliary Enterprise Revenue Bonds outstanding.